Attention: Here be dragons

 test = "two"

-# If someone sets test to "three" from the Inspector, it would trigger
+# If you set test to "three" from the Inspector, it would trigger

 # the setter, changing test's value from "two!" to "three!".

-If one needs to trigger behavior that occurs as nodes parent to another, regardless of whether it occurs as part of the main/active scene or not, one can use the PARENTED notification.
+If you need to trigger behavior that occurs as nodes parent to another, regardless of whether it occurs as part of the main/active scene or not, you can use the PARENTED notification.
 For example, here is a snippet that connects a node's method to a custom signal on the parent node without failing.
-Useful on data-centric nodes that one might create at runtime.
+Useful on data-centric nodes potentially created at runtime.

 extends Node